-The Health and Wellbeing Board is aimed at helping to improve the health and wellbeing of people in Norfolk.
+The Health and Wellbeing Board works to improve the health and wellbeing of people in Norfolk and Waveney.

 The Board is a forum for collaboration.
-It brings together local organisations in Norfolk including councils, Clinical Commissioning Groups, Healthwatch Norfolk, the voluntary sector, Norfolk Constabulary and the Police and Crime Commissioner, as well as the Norfolk and Waveney Sustainability & Transformation Partnership and the key providers of health and care services across the Norfolk and Waveney area.
+It brings together local organisations including councils, Clinical Commissioning Groups, Healthwatch Norfolk, the voluntary and community sector, Norfolk Constabulary and the Police and Crime Commissioner, as well as the Norfolk and Waveney Sustainability & Transformation Partnership and the key providers of health and care services across the Norfolk and Waveney area.

 The board meets every three months and is open to the public.